jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 We can have both Production and Test [Configurers](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#configurers) since no other elements in the design tends to depend upon them.
 In design diagrams, arrows point away from them, not into them.
 They are invisible to the rest of the design.
 They are invisible to each other.

-Therefore, we can drop the SUT in many different test and production scenarios without their having knowledge or dependency upon those scenarios.
+Therefore, we can drop the SUT in many different test and production scenarios without the SUT having knowledge or dependency upon those scenarios.

 ## Method Injection
-Method Injection is much like Constructor Injection, except that the dependency is injected via a method, which is not the constructor.
+Method Injection is much like Constructor Injection, except that the dependency is injected via a method, which is similar to, but not the constructor.
 Some classes may have a set accessor which allows dependencies to be updated after object construction.

 ## Dependency Frameworks
 Some frameworks, such as the [Spring Framework](https://spring.io/projects/spring-framework), provide mechanisms, such as the [@Autowired](https://www.baeldung.com/spring-autowire) annotation, but they are mostly wrappers to facilitate dependency injection.